ClaudiaInSweden/visit-jarbo/README.md

 ### Nature

-The pages describe in short what the user can expect being outdoors in the area.
+The Nature page describe in short what the user can expect being outdoors in the area.

 <detail><summary>View Nature Page</summary>
 ![Home Page](assets/readme-docs/nature.webp)
 </detail>

 ### Activities

-The page describes in short what kind of outdoor activities the user can enjoy.
+The Activities page describes in short what kind of outdoor activities the user can enjoy.
 There are also links to external information pages and service providers.
-The links open in a new tab to allow easy navigation without needing to use the back-button.
+The links open in a new tab to allow easy navigation without the need to use the back-button.

 <detail><summary>View Activities Page</summary>
 ![Home Page](assets/readme-docs/activities.webp)
 </detail>

 ### Gallery

-The page shows images of the area as well as wild animals that the user might be able to see during the stay.
+The Gallery page shows images of the area as well as wild animals that the user might be able to see during the stay.
 The images include alt-tags to provide relevant information when screen readers are used.

 <detail><summary>View Gallery Page</summary>
 ![Home Page](assets/readme-docs/gallery.webp)
 </detail>

 ### Contact us

-The contact form enables users to request more information about outdoor activities, listed on the activities page.
+The Contact us page enables users to request more information about outdoor activities, listed on the activities page.
 It includes fields for name, email, and radio buttons to select.

 <detail><summary>View Contact us Page</summary>
 ![Home Page](assets/readme-docs/contact.webp)
 </detail>